 Stencils should be stored flat, not rolled up in a tube.
 Place them flat between two pieces of cardboard.
 Tape the cardboard together and slide it under a bed or other out of the way area.

-Well, that’s about it.
-Let me know if you have any questions or comments below.
 Thanks for checking out my beautiful accent wall with moldings!